Subsections of Home Page

 • Select HTTP for Server Protocol.
 This is Juice Shop and it is NOT secure

-• Click on Test Origin Server You should see a green box pop up that says “Test successfully”
+• Click on Test Origin Server You should see a green box pop up that says “Test successfull”

 4. Tab 3: CDN

 No Changes.
-You will notice the Selected WAF Region shows the Platform “Google Cloud Platform” and the Region.
+You will notice the Selected WAF Region shows the Platform “AWS” and the Region.
+In your lab it may show a different platform and region

 Info